HY-UDBMS/UniBench_new/README.md

 ```

 ## Query Implementations
+Essentially, any MMDB can be implemented in UniBench either with or without data transformation.
+Since there is no query language standard, one can ﬁnd all the query deﬁnitions in ArangoDB AQL, OrientDB SQL and AgensGraph SQL/Cypher, Spark SQL (partially) as follows:

 | [Query](https://github.com/HY-UDBMS/UniBench/blob/master/Unibench/src/MMDB.java)  | 01 | 02 | 03 | 04 | 05 | 06 | 07| 08 | 09| 10 |
 | -------------- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |